 If you lease land or run cattle on agistment, ask the land owner for their PIC or contact Local Land Services.
 If the property doesn’t already have a PIC, then as the occupier you are entitled to apply for one.

 You will need a PIC if you want to join the Livestock Production Assurance (LPA) scheme and use the NVD Waybill.
-See www.mla.com.au/lpa for further information.
+Find out more information about LPA on the MLA website.

 If you have a small farm and don’t have to pay Local Land Services rates, and you sell more than a few cattle each year, then a PIC is worthwhile having.
 You can apply for a PIC from Local Land Services.
 A fee is payable for a PIC.